core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 If either of the following conditions holds, a recipient endpoint MUST discard the incoming protected message:

-   - The Group Flag is set to 0 and the retrieved Security Context is associated with an OSCORE group, but the endpoint does not support the pairwise mode or one of the following algorithms are unset: the AEAD Algorithm and the Pairwise Key Agreement Algorithm.
+   - The Group Flag is set to 0 and the retrieved Security Context is associated with an OSCORE group, but the endpoint does not support the pairwise mode or any of the following algorithms is unset: the AEAD Algorithm and the Pairwise Key Agreement Algorithm.

-   - The Group Flag is set to 1 and the retrieved Security Context is associated with an OSCORE group, but the endpoint does not support the group mode or one of the following algorithms are unset: the Group Encryption Algorithm and the Signature Algorithm.
+   - The Group Flag is set to 1 and the retrieved Security Context is associated with an OSCORE group, but the endpoint does not support the group mode or any of the following algorithms is unset: the Group Encryption Algorithm and the Signature Algorithm.

    - The Group Flag is set to 1 but there is no Security Context associated with an OSCORE group.